Disney Renaissance: Awards

 The Rescuers Down Under is the only film in the Renaissance era not to have been nominated in both Annie and Oscar ceremonies.
-Nine of the ten films in the Disney Renaissance were nominated for Academy Awards, six of which won at least one Academy Award; six Best Original Song and five Best Original Score, with the first five films won awards in both categories.
+Nine of the ten films in the Disney Renaissance were nominated for Academy Awards, six of which won at least one Academy Award; six for Best Original Song and five for Best Original Score, with the first five films winning awards in both categories.
 The Disney Renaissance is also notable for its film Beauty and the Beast becoming the first animated film ever to be nominated for Best Picture.
-Eight of the films were nominated for Annie Awards, with seven of each films winning at least one:
+Eight of the films were nominated for Annie Awards, with seven of the films winning at least one.